Anhinga

-The anhinga (/ænˈhɪŋgə/; Anhinga anhinga), sometimes called snakebird, darter, American darter, or water turkey, is a water bird of the warmer parts of the Americas.
+The anhinga (/ænˈhɪŋgə/; Anhinga anhinga), sometimes called darter, American darter, snakebird, or water turkey, is a water bird of the warmer parts of the Americas.
 The word anhinga comes from a'ñinga in the Brazilian Tupi language and means "devil bird" or "snake bird".
 The origin of the name is apparent when swimming: only the neck appears above water, so the bird looks like a snake ready to strike.
-They do not have external nares (nostrils) and breathe solely through their epiglottis.
+They do not have external nares (nostrils) and breathe solely through their epiglottis, via small opercula at the corners of the beak.

-The anhinga is placed in the darter family, Anhingidae, and is closely related to Indian (Anhinga melanogaster), African (Anhinga rufa), and Australian (Anhinga novaehollandiae) darters.
+The anhinga is placed in the darter family, Anhingidae, and is closely related to the Oriental (Anhinga melanogaster), African (Anhinga rufa), and Australasian (Anhinga novaehollandiae) darters.
 Like other darters, the anhinga hunts by spearing fish and other small prey using its sharp, slender beak.

 Distribution and migration

 Members of the Anhinga genus live in warm, shallow waters and swamplands worldwide.
 The American anhinga has been subdivided into two subspecies, A. a. anhinga and A. a. leucogaster, based on their respective location.
 A. a. anhinga can be found mainly east of the Andes in South America, east to the islands of Trinidad and Tobago.
 A. a. leucogaster can be found in the southern United States, Mexico, Cuba, and the Caribbean island of Grenada.
 A fossil species, Anhinga walterbolesi, has been described from the Late Oligocene to Early Miocene of Australia.

 Only birds living in the extreme north or south of their respective ranges will migrate based on temperature and available sunlight; anhingas will travel closer towards the equator during winter, but this range is "determined by the amount of sunshine to warm the chilled birds".
 Although not part of their traditional range, American anhingas have been found as far north as the states of Pennsylvania, Wisconsin, and New York.

 Kettles of anhingas often migrate with other species of birds, and have been described as resembling "black paper gliders".